TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 ![plot of chunk unnamed-chunk-5](dimensionality_reduction-figure/unnamed-chunk-5-1.png)

 <small>*The dimensionality of iris reduced to two principal components (PC).
-The first PC captures more than 90% of the total variance in the 4 original variables.*</small>
+The first PC captures more than 70% of the total variance in the 4 original variables.*</small>

 About PCA
 ========================================================
-Because of it's unsuperwised nature, PCA operates on numerical data rather blindly.
+Unlike LDA, PCA has no criteria or target variable.
+PCA may therefore be called an **unsupervised** method.

-- PCA is sensitive to the relative scaling of the original features.
-PCA assumes that features with larger variance are more important than features with smaller variance.
+- PCA is sensitive to the relative scaling of the original features and assumes that features with larger variance are more important than features with smaller variance.
-- If higher measurements do not correspond to higher importance/effect in your data, the features should be **standardized** before performing PCA
+- **Standardization** of the features before PCA is often a good idea.
 - PCA is powerful at encapsulating correlations between the original features into a smaller number of uncorrelated dimensions

 About PCA (2)